x157/x157.github.io/UE5/GameplayAbilitySystem/How-To-Send-Client-Gameplay-Ability-Data-to-Server-in-C++.md

 ```

-<a id="XCL_GameplayAbility_ClientToServer__NotifyTargetDataReady"></a>
+<a id="XCL_GameplayAbility_ClientToServer"></a>
 # `UXCL_GameplayAbility_ClientToServer`

-The code below is something you will absolutely want to incoporate into any GameplayAbility class
+The code below is something you will absolutely want to incorporate into any GameplayAbility class
 that needs to send data from the client to the server.

-You can choose to put this in the base ability, but I didn't.
-Instead, my base ability is general purpose and can
+You can choose to put this in your base ability class, but I didn't.
-be used for anything.
+Instead, my base ability is general purpose and can be used for any type of data flow.
 (I covered the base `XCL_GameplayAbility` in the conceptual overview linked at the top of this tutorial.)

 My choice was to derive from the base `XCL_GameplayAbility` using a `ClientToServer` variant,